Hole or grain? A Section Pursuit Index for Finding Hidden Structure in Multiple Dimensions: Practical issues Practical issues

 Consider the expected distribution to be a uniform distribution within a hypersphere in \(p\) dimensions projected onto a 2D plane.
 The cumulative distribution function (CDF) for the radial distribution in the projection, derived in the Appendix, is given by:

 and depends on the hypersphere radius \(R\) and on \(p\).
-For illustration we show the CDF dependence on \(r/R\) (where \(0<r\leq R\)) for different values of \(p\) in Fig. \ref{fig:cdf}.
-For large values of \(p\) the majority of points is found within a small relative radius \(r/R\), e.g.~for \(p=10\) we see that 75\% of points are within \(r/R<1/2\).
+For illustration we show the CDF dependence on \(r/R\) (where \(0<r\leq R\)) for different values of \(p\) in Figure \ref{fig:cdf}.
+For large values of \(p\) the majority of points is found within a small relative radius \(r/R\), for example for \(p=10\) we see that 75\% of points are within \(r/R<1/2\).